heygent/embanalysis/thesis/src/01-intro.md

 Most of the tokenizers right now do L2R (left-to-right) clustering, meaning that a number such as $12345$ would be divided in two tokens, $123$ and $45$.
-It has been shown [@singh2024] that this kind of clustering leads to a lesser arithmetic performance, as the grouping doesn't match the positional system's <way of calculating?>.
+It has been shown [@singh2024] that this kind of clustering leads to a lesser arithmetic performance, as the grouping doesn't match our positional system's intuitive structure, where digits in the same positional groups (units, tens, hundreds) should ideally be processed together for optimal numerical reasoning and arithmetic operations.

 An even more surprising development is that forcing the R2L token clustering of numbers in models already trained with L2R clustering through the use of commas in the input (ex. $12,345$) leads to big improvements in arithmetic performance [@millidge2024].
 Despite